PriyadarshiAkshay/TransitFit_demo/README.md

 ./WASP-91b_input_files/mastDownload/tess2018206045859-s0001-0000000238176110-0120-s/split_curve_0.csv,0,0,0,0
 ./WASP-91b_input_files/mastDownload/tess2018206045859-s0001-0000000238176110-0120-s/split_curve_1.csv,1,0,1,0

-2. The list of corresponding filters for the lightcurves.
+### 2. List of Corresponding Filters

 Usually this information is provided along with the lightcurves.
-Some filter profiles can be accessed here: http://svo2.cab.inta-csic.es/theory/fps/
+Some filter profiles can be accessed here: [SVO Filter Profile Service](http://svo2.cab.inta-csic.es/theory/fps/).

 This is essentially explaining what the filter indexes mean in the list of lightcurves.
-Eg. if we have all the lightcurves in the same TESS filter, we would write 0 as the filter index in the list of lightcurves, and then we would prepare the list of filters as:
+Eg. if we have all the lightcurves in the same TESS filter, we would write 0 as the filter index in the list of lightcurves, and then we would prepare the list of filters in a .csv file as:

 filter_idx,low_wl,high_wl
 0,./WASP-91b_input_files/TESS_filter.csv,